russellvaughan/CV/README.md

 |In one week, as part of a team of 4, I managed to build a web application that uses the GitHub API to search through its users.
 This was all done on a new framework and language with AngularJs | https://github.com/russellvaughan/githubProfiles      |

-#### Managment Experience
+#### Management Experience

 I always look for better and more efficient ways of approaching work.
 One of the things I loved about managing a team was that it gave me a platform to share some of those processes and instill them throughout the team.
 Management has also given me more exposure to the higher level workings of a business.
-I have had the responsbility for weekly, monthly and yearly forecasting to senior management teams.
-I've also been a part of annual volume/share deal negoations and have been responsible for their managment and implemetation.
-I really love seeing other people succeed and having the responsibility for my teams annual performance reviews allowed me to contribute to their success as well.
+I have had the responsibility for weekly, monthly and yearly forecasting to senior management teams.
+I've also been a part of annual volume/share deal negotiations and have been responsible for their management and implementation.
+I really love seeing other people succeed and having the responsibility for my team's annual performance reviews allowed me to contribute to their success as well.

-- By setting up best practice systems and processes I was able to increase revenue visability for forecasting by nearly 100% each month.
+- By setting up best practice systems and processes I was able to increase revenue visibility for forecasting by nearly 100% each month.
-- By promoting a mentaility of proactivity and hard work, the team as a whole performed exceptionally well in 2015 with collective        revenue finishing up 11% YOY.
+- By promoting a mentality of proactivity and hard work, the team as a whole performed exceptionally well in 2015 with collective        revenue finishing up 11% YOY.
 - Through setting expectations, honest feedback and listening to their ambitions and goals, I was extremely proud to have three of my      team members promoted while working for me.

 ## Education

 #### Makers Academy - Ronin (January 2016 to April 2016)
- A Full-Time intenstive, remote, coding bootcamp.
+ A Full-Time intensive, remote, coding bootcamp.

 Although based in London, a big part of the reason I choose to take part remotely is I that I felt that I would have more time to work harder.
 Without the commute each day, I could spend that time in front of a computer coding.